fgavilondo/learn-rust-webapp/README.md

 Request handling happens in two stages.
 First the handler object is called, returning any object that implements the Responder trait.
 Then, respond_to() is called on the returned object, converting itself to a HttpResponse or Error.

-By default actix-web provides Responder implementations for some standard types, such as &'static str, String, etc. as well as for actix-web types such as NamedFile.
+By default actix-web provides Responder implementations for some standard types, such as &'static str and String, as well as for actix-web types such as NamedFile.

-To return your custom type directly from a handler function, the type needs to implement the Responder trait (see Classroom struct).
+To return your custom type directly from a handler function, the type needs to implement the Responder trait.

 Any long, non-cpu-bound operation (e.g. I/O, database operations, etc.) should be expressed as futures or asynchronous functions.